Discord Bot Commands You Can Build

-Builders are pre-configured templates for common Discord bot features.
-Instead of describing what you want to the AI, you simply select a builder, configure its settings with a visual interface, and add it to your bot.
+Templates are pre-configured setups for common Discord bot features.
+Select a template, configure its settings with a visual interface, and add it to your bot instead of describing what you want to the AI.

-Go to your bot configuration page and click on the "Builders" tab to see all available templates.
+Go to your bot configuration page and click on the "Templates" tab to see all available templates.

-Click on any builder to see what it does and what settings it requires.
+Click on any template to see what it does and what settings it requires.

 Configure Settings